apache/paimon/docs/content/how-to/querying-tables.md

 lifetime of consumers.
 {{< /hint >}}

-You can reset a consumer with a given consumer ID and next snapshot ID.
+You can reset a consumer with a given consumer ID and next snapshot ID and delete a consumer with a given consumer ID.

 {{< hint info >}}
 First, you need to stop the streaming task using this consumer ID, and then execute the reset consumer action job.